AlexKman/ReactBlackjack/README.md

 # ReactBlackjack

-A simple blackjack game using React.
+A blackjack game using React.
 (See: http://en.wikipedia.org/wiki/Blackjack).